quirimmo/bitfinex/NEWREADME.md

 The REST and the Socket are great, and I am sorry that I didn't have more time in order to study it properly.

 For example I could not understand how to get real time tickers from the socket.
 I was expecting a sort of `tickers` channel which gives me back the list of tickers for all the symbols, as the REST does, but the only way I found was to get tickers for a single pair.
-So I've been not able to refresh the tickers widget with real time data.
+So I haven't been able to refresh the tickers widget with real time data.

 Looking to the implementation of the socket interfacing, it should be quite easy and fast to get real time data for tickers too, once understood how to interface with the channel.